Reghunadhan Nair: Biography

-Nair's research has been mainly in fundamental polymer science.
-His areas of research include materials for space, polymer chemistry and propellants.
-He has also specialized in mission-oriented research and was an authority in chemical-related matters in ISRO.
+Nair's research has been mainly in fundamental chemistry mostly related to polymer science.
+His areas of research include materials for space, polymer chemistry, free radical chemistry and propellants.
+Specially skilled in thermodynamics, he has specialized in mission-oriented research and was an authority in chemical-related matters in ISRO.
 He was associated with the major programs of ISRO such as SRE, Chandrayaan, Mangalyaan, GSLV etc..
 He was also the focal point for nanotechnology for space applications in VSSC.
 He worked to popularize chemistry through lectures and articles in periodicals and newspapers.
 His recent revelation on the usage of calcium carbide for artificial ripening of mangoes attracted a lot of public interest.
+His theory on non-existence of liquid water on Mars is by and large accepted by the scientific community.
+A strong academician with over 240 research publications, two dozen book chapters, invited reviews, several patents,11 books etc., he supervised 17 PhDs.
+He is a globally recognized scientist as per ADL index and Stanford university.

 He served as president of the Society for Polymer Science, India and as executive council member of Indo-French Tech Association for a long while.